-There are many elements to a successful, comprehensive recycling program.
-The Aluminum Association and its members have invested in research and program development for decades to help municipalities implement effective recycling programs.
-In general, the aluminum industry supports recycling programs that not only place value on recycling as a whole, but also differentiate between higher and lower value recyclables.
-Following is the Association and industry position on a number of specific recycling policy prescriptions:
+Responsible, comprehensive and sensible recycling policy is needed to achieve this goal.
+The Aluminum Association and its members have invested in research, outreach, education and program development for decades to help municipalities implement effective recycling programs.
+The aluminum industry supports recycling programs that not only place value on recycling as a whole, but also recognize the inherent value in the aluminum can.